JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 asked a little impatiently what he meant.

 “Steady, sir!” proceeded Betteredge.
 “I mean what I say.
-Rosanna Spearman left a sealed letter behind her–a letter addressed to YOU.”
+Rosanna Spearman left a sealed letter behind her–a letter addressed to _You_.”

 “Where is it?”